 The mission of CALPER is to strengthen and promote language learning at the advanced levels of proficiency.

 In its work, CALPER has focused on supporting language education through

 • conducting critical research to inform teaching practice,

 • creating online professional development resources, and

-• offering workshops for language educators.
+• offering professional development events for language educators.